nstack-io/docs/docs/Features.md

 ### Responses
 The responses feature is very **versatile** and can be used as an **alternative** for **custom API's** for simple apps/websites that mainly use **static content**.
-Using Responses(and collections) can **replace** a simple **API** and can **save** 100's of hours of development time on the right project.
+Using Responses(and collections) can **replace** a simple **API** and can **save** hundreds of hours of development time on the right project.

-Using responses for static content can save many hours when the client wants to change some of that content, instead of having a developer change all the hard coded content and make a new build and have QA release it, instead the client/PM can change the content them selfs in NStack.
+Using responses for static content can save many hours when the client wants to change some of that content, instead of having a developer change all the hard coded content and make a new build and have QA release it, the client/PM can change the content themself in NStack.
 No new build needed, no developer or QA time needed.

 **Use cases:**